-When a ranged unit is active, highlight the target and press X button to commence the attack.
-Alternatively, you can select the "Ranged Attack" button and then press X button on the target to attack.
+When a ranged unit is active, highlight the target and press A to commence the attack.

+Alternatively, you can select the "Ranged Attack" button and then Press A on the target to attack.

 RANGED COMBAT RESULTS

 At the end of ranged combat, the target unit may have sustained no damage, some damage, or it may have been destroyed.
 Remember that the attacking unit will never suffer any damage during ranged combat.
 If the target is destroyed, the attacking unit does not automatically enter the now-vacant tile, unlike during melee combat.